The History of CoffeeThe History of Coffee

 More Than Just a Drink

 Coffee is a fascinating and diverse beverage with a long and rich history.
-From its origins in Ethiopia and Yemen to its spread across the world, coffee has influenced and been influenced by various cultures and civilizations.
+From its origins in Ethiopia and Yemen to its spread across the world, coffee has influenced and been influenced by various cultures and civilisations.

 At the same time, this liquid joy has been a source of income, pleasure, and inspiration for countless people.
 Farmers, traders, roasters, baristas, and consumers are part of a complex and interconnected global network.

 “Coffee is a language itself.”
-Jackie Chan.

 Apple Podcasts